randyrossi/vicii-kawari/README.md

 * It's not an almost 40 year old device that may fail at any time

 Also, since the core is open source, hobbyests can add their own interesting new features (i.e. a math co-processor, more sprites, more colors, a new graphics mode, a display address translator, etc) See [FORKING.md](FORKING.md) for some a list of possible add-ons.

+## What extra features are available?

+### A configurable color palette

+Each of the Commodore 64's 16 colors can be set with RGB values inside a 12 bit color space (4096 colors).

+### An 80 column text mode

+A true 16 color 80 column text mode is now available.
+This is NOT a soft-80 mode that uses bitmap graphics but rather a true text mode.
+A small kernal patch can also enable this for basic programming.

+### New graphics modes

+Some new graphics modes are also added.

+### Software switch between PAL and NTSC

 ## What are the installation options?